 1776 at Fort Ticonderoga

-Join Fort Ticonderoga for a three-day celebration this Independence weekend to celebrate America’s greatest triumph in 1776.
+Join Fort Ticonderoga for a three-day celebration this Independence weekend to celebrate America’s great triumph in 1776.
 Walk in the marching steps of newly formed Continental soldiers at Fort Ticonderoga as historic interpreters demonstrate weapons of independence and explain the daily military duties of soldiers garrisoning the Fort.
 Explore family programs that highlight the fight for independence and listen to patriotic performances by Fort Ticonderoga’s Fifes & Drum Corps.
 Celebrate freedom by exploring one of the greatest triumphs of 1776 as you discover the stories of the men who helped transform America by overcoming tremendous odds to build the American Northern Army in the fight for liberty.
 Be in the moment as America began to take shape at Fort Ticonderoga!
 Admission to this special holiday living history weekend, July 4-6, is included in a Fort Ticonderoga’s general admission ticket.

 Sick, weary, and tired, the remnants of the American Northern Army streamed back from Canada to Ticonderoga.
 General Horatio Gates, their newly-appointed commander, quickly sprung into action reorganizing, resupplying, and restoring the discipline of America’s northern defense.
 Gates put soldiers from New England, New York, New Jersey, and Pennsylvania to work building earthworks all around the old Fort of Ticonderoga and constructing a navy to defend Lake Champlain.